davidstevenrose/Find-A-Group/README.md

 The tags will be provided by the system.
 When the user is finished with the page, the new group will be created and the user will become the group leader.
 The system will display to the user that the group was created successfully.</p>

+<h5>View Meeting Details/Sign Up for Meeting:</h5>
+<p> The Close button will exit the program.
+The
+Attend Meeting button will display a message to the console that says the meeting has been attended.
+The Cancel Attendance button will display a unique message if it is clicked when the user hasn't attended the meeting, and will display a message confirming their cancellation if they have already clicked the Attend Meeting button.</p>